 We believe that police can be leaders in our nation by modeling and protecting our democratic values.
 We know police can do something about crime when we work collaboratively with those whom we serve.
 And police chiefs can initiate a new kind of modern leadership within our ranks that respects the men and women we are privileged to lead and listens to their good ideas about how we can improve policing.

 We have drafted the statement below that articulates those qualities of policing that we believe are essential in a free, open, and democratic society.
-We invite you who are current or former police chief executives to read the statement and, if you agree with it, to endorse it by signing your name to it electronically and listing the names of the police agencies which you have led or now lead.
+We invite you to read the statement and, if you agree with it, to endorse it by signing your name to it electronically.

-We are indebted to the police scholars, police officers, professional police associations, police unions, lawyers, elected officials, and citizen advocates who have also shaped our profession’s values, but we envision this statement coming from the men and women who now serve or have served as police chief executives, to include police chiefs, sheriffs, public safety directors, etc.
+We are indebted to the police scholars, police officers, professional police associations, police unions, lawyers, elected officials, and citizen advocates who have also shaped our profession’s values.
+We first envisioned this statement coming from the men and women who now serve or have served as police chief leaders, but today it is far more important that police, elected officials, other community leaders, and concerned citizens to join together.

 At this time, we have no objective or plan for this statement, other than to make it.
 We have no political or personal agenda, only a professional one.
 If you choose to endorse the statement, we ask that you do so on the assumption that this is an open and public document, one with which you would be proud to be publicly associated.
-If it turns out that many police chief executives, past and present, from across the nation, representing many types and sizes of police agencies, sign the statement, we might well consider issuing a press release about it and/or inviting our professional associations to make what use of it that they can in their own work.
-And, regardless of what we do with it, we invite you to use it as you see fit within your own police agency and community.
+If it turns out that many police chief executives, past and present, from across the nation, representing many types and sizes of police agencies, elected officials and other leaders sign the statement, we might well consider issuing a press release about it and/or inviting our police professional associations to make what use of it to further the professional goals of policing.
+And, regardless of what we do with it, we invite you to use it as you see fit within your own community.

 Thank you for taking the time to read the statement and to consider endorsing it.